githubsatelliteworkshops/apps-with-graphql/FAQ.md

 ## Where can I find out more about GitHub's GraphQL?

 Basic intro on GraphQL can be found [here](https://graphql.org/).
 And docs on GitHub's GraphQL API can be found [here](https://developer.github.com/v4/)

+## Where can I find out more about GitHub's GraphQL mutations?

+You can learn more about GitHub’s GraphQL mutations [here](https://developer.github.com/v4/guides/forming-calls/#about-query-and-mutation-operations)

+The list available mutations can be found [here](https://developer.github.com/v4/mutation/)

 ## What's smee.io and do I have to use it?